Foyle's War series 7: "The Eternity Ring"

+After a year in the US, Foyle returns by ship to the UK, where he is intercepted at immigration and "invited" to a meeting with British intelligence, which includes an old acquaintance, Hilda Pierce.
+MI5 suspects that British atomic research has been infiltrated by the Soviets, possibly via physicist Professor Michael Fraser, for whom Foyle's former driver Samantha Wainwright, nee Stewart, works as secretary.
+Foyle – whose neutrality, police expertise, and instincts are sought after – is reluctant to get involved.
+But he realises that investigation by anyone else may disadvantage Wainwright.
+The trail of evidence he uncovers leads back to an intelligence "house of cards", when Foyle detects that the so-called Eternity spy ring is part of a power play by Pierce to oust her supervisor.
+He also discovers the reason behind Fraser's theft of Uranium 233 from the Arnwell Atomic Research Facility was the hope of preventing more use of nuclear weapons.
+At the end of the episode, Pierce asks Foyle to join MI5.
+He accepts.

 Cast and characters

-Foyle returns from a trip to the US, during which he pursued former industrialist and subsequently senator Howard Paige ("Fifty Ships").
-It is revealed that Paige committed suicide, allegedly after being hounded by Foyle, although Foyle was unaware of Paige's death.
-The episode reintroduces the recurring character Hilda Pierce, played by Ellie Haddington ("War Games", "The French Drop" and "All Clear"), turning her into a regular MI5 character with Foyle as one of her operatives.
+Foyle returns from a trip to the US, where he pursued former industrialist and subsequently senator Howard Paige ("Fifty Ships").
+Paige committed suicide, allegedly after being hounded by Foyle, although Foyle was unaware of Paige's death.
+The episode reintroduces the recurring character of Hilda Pierce, played by Ellie Haddington ("War Games", "The French Drop" and "All Clear"), turning her into a regular MI5 character with Foyle as one of her operatives.
 It also introduces the regular character of Arthur Valentine, another MI5 operative played by Tim McMullan.

-The episode also reintroduces Adam Wainwright, now Stewart's husband, as a Labour candidate in a forthcoming parliamentary by-election, though he is played by a new actor (Daniel Weyman, as opposed to Max Brown previously).
-Another character is Sergeant Frank Shaw, a former Hastings constable and POW, who struggles as he returns from Singapore to a family and reality that have changed and evolved in the six years he was absent.
+The episode reintroduces Adam Wainwright, now Stewart's husband, as a Labour candidate in a forthcoming parliamentary by-election, though he is played by a new actor (Daniel Weyman, as opposed to Max Brown previously).
+Sergeant Frank Shaw, a former Hastings constable and POW, struggles as he returns from Singapore to a family and reality that have changed and evolved in the six years he was absent.

 Background and production

 The episode begins with the 16 July 1945 Trinity nuclear test in New Mexico, USA, and is framed within the rising mistrust of the developing Cold War between the West and the Soviets.
-The main nuclear scientists portrayed in the episode, Dr. Max Hoffman and Prof. Michael Fraser, are loosely based on John von Neumann and Klaus Fuchs, respectively.
+The nuclear scientists portrayed in the episode, Dr. Max Hoffman and Prof. Michael Fraser, are loosely based on John von Neumann and Klaus Fuchs, respectively.

+A bit surprised that Samantha Wainwright was on a Routemaster bus of a type that was not first built until 1954.